-What does After the Goldrush mean?
+What do you think After the Goldrush means?

 Neil Young: After the Goldrush Meaning